A surprising number of businesses are still confused about social media marketing.

 So what led EPiServer to draw such surprising conclusions?

 EPiServer surveyed 250 UK marketing decision makers and found that their opinions on the social media marketing medium were muddled at best.
 Every business seemed to approach the problem from a different angle.
-On a positive note 77 percent of the businesses surveyed claimed to be running and actively participating in some form of online community.
-35 percent of these businesses had been doing so for over a year.
-30 percent of those businesses with a social media marketing strategy said it’s increased their customer loyalty, 25 percent claimed it increased web traffic, and 21 percent claimed it was responsible for a direct increase in sales.
-But here’s the shocking news: only 10 percent of the businesses polled had a definitive strategy for measuring the effectiveness of their social media marketing efforts.
+On a positive note 77% of the businesses surveyed claimed to be running and actively participating in some form of online community.
+35% of these businesses had been doing so for over a year.
+30% of those businesses with a social media marketing strategy said it’s increased their customer loyalty, 25% claimed it increased web traffic, and 21% claimed it was responsible for a direct increase in sales.
+But here’s the shocking news: only 10% of the businesses polled had a definitive strategy for measuring the effectiveness of their social media marketing efforts.
 Statistics like that do beg the question – how do you judge whether the time and effort you’re putting in are worthwhile?

 EPiServer says that many companies are overwhelmed by the entire process, and fail to understand what might be termed as best practice.
-Only 24 percent of those surveyed use one platform to update multiple accounts, and only 6 percent had their social media results centralized, meaning that the majority are processing Facebook, Twitter, LinkedIn etc. individually, by logging in and out of each account to perform updates.
+Only 24% of those surveyed use one platform to update multiple accounts, and only 6% had their social media results centralised, meaning that the majority are processing Facebook, Twitter, LinkedIn etc. individually, by logging in and out of each account to perform updates.
 That’s grossly ineffective and time-consuming.
 What then happens as new ‘must have’ social media phenomena come along like Pinterest, Google+ and Tumblr?
 Do these companies then have to do the same again?
-If so the 52 percent of the respondents who claim they’ve had to increase the amount of time they spend on social media will simply rise exponentially.
+If so the 52% of the respondents who claim they’ve had to increase the amount of time they spend on social media will simply rise exponentially.